algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Management/Weekly_Report/weekly_report_2.md

 ## Overview
 ---

-This week was primarily dedicated to refining our mock up.
+This week was primarily dedicated to refining our mock-up.
 It also involved significant progress in document creation.

 ## Accomplishments
 ---